 The name comes with the process and is a significant part of my art.
 It often includes a teasing or has some twisted meaning.
 Name ties the story together and comes to my mind randomly.
 Still, quite often I notice that what popped into my mind wasn’t entirely accidental – it had happened to me or my friends in the past.

 Where can we see and buy your work?
 Any exhibitions coming up?

+I’m one of the artists invited to take part at the current Our Scissors exhibition in Design Museum Helsinki.
 You can follow me on Instagram and Facebook.
 Some originals are sold at my Etsy-shop, World of Tre and in my Pop-Up Shop at Vallilan Stoori in Helsinki.
 I have also had some very interesting inquiries from all over the world.
 There has been discussion about taking part in Collage Art Exhibitions next year in Orlando USA, in Norway and in Berlin.
 There are also plans to have my own private exhibition in my favorite gallery Rupla in Helsinki.
 Let’s see which one really happens.

 You do original pieces using magazines, old books, print ads and photos.
 Where do you source your materials from?

 I collect material all the time and from everywhere.
 I see treasures in another people’s trash, I scour flea markets and antique shops.
 Magazines from 50’s are most wanted but anything you can cut is possible source material.